Deadline day: Here are all the confirmed moves in the English Premier League

-Its been an extraordinary January transfer window in the English Premier League, and deadline day is shaping up to be one of the most exciting of all time as the English top tier scramble to complete some huge deals.
+Its been an extraordinary January transfer window in the English Premier League.

 Burnley were the first club to splash the cash, signing Dutch striker Wout Weghorst.
 The giant striker completed a reported £12 million move from Bundesliga side Wolfsburg this morning.